apoco/node-pw-client/docs/tutorials/getting-started.md

 npm install pw-client
 ```

-Update `package.json` so ES modules are enabled:
+Update `package.json` so ES modules are enabled, and create a `start` script:

 ```json
 {